 - Number of non-motorized (pedestrian/bicyclist) fatalities and serious injuries

 Under the national performance management framework, the State is required to establish safety performance targets for the State and the Commission is required to establish safety performance targets for the Region’s metropolitan planning area (map).
 The targets are set for each of the five safety measures as a rolling five-year average ending in the year after the reporting year (2018), and are compared to a base rolling five-year average ending in the year previous to the reporting year (2016).
 While the Commission is required to establish safety targets and plan and program for achievement of those targets, there are no consequences should those targets not be met.
 In addition, the safety performance targets established for the Region are required to be incorporated into VISION 2050—the year 2050 regional land use and transportation plan completed in 2016.

-Preliminary Recommended Targets for Safety-Related Performance Measures
+Process to Establish Targets for Safety-Related Performance Measures

 To establish the required short-term safety targets for the Region, Commission staff first used the following process to develop long-term (for the period 2046-2050) safety targets in the context of VISION 2050.

-Details on the process used to establish the safety performance targets for the Region can be found in this document.
+A more detailed discussion on the process used to establish the safety performance targets for the Region can be found in this document.